sbcgua/ajson/docsite/docs/70-mapping.md

 - to camel case (`camelCase`)
 - to snake case (`snake_case`)

 You can also implement you custom mapper.
 To do this you have to implement `zif_ajson_mapping->rename_node()`.
-It accepts the json nodes item-by-item and may change name via `cv_name` parameter.
+It accepts the JSON nodes item-by-item and may change name via `cv_name` parameter.
 E.g.

 ```abap
   method zif_ajson_mapping~rename_field.